sandwwraith/KEEP/proposals/extensions/serialization.md

 1. If `E` is a type parameter, use corresponding serializer passed in constructor.
 1. If `E` is a primitive type (boxed for some reason), use corresponding pre-defined serializer from runtime library.
 2. If `E = V?` – nullable type, find serializer for `V` and adapt it with `NullableSerializer` from runtime library.
-1. If `E` is on of supported types from standard library: `Array, (Mutable)List, ArrayList, (Mutable)Set, LinkedHashSet, (Mutable)Map, LinkedHashMap, Pair, Triple` then find serializer for its generic arguments and construct corresponding serializer from runtime library.
+1. If `E` is on of supported types from standard library, then find serializer for its generic arguments and construct corresponding serializer from runtime library.
 1. If `E` is a user type annotated with `@Serializable`, construct and use its `$serializer`.
 1. If `E` is a user type annotated with `@Serializable(with=T::class)`, construct and use instance of `T` as serializer.
-1. If none of the previous rules apply, report a warning and use untyped `writeElementValue(SerialDescriptor, index, Any)` function.
+1. If none of the previous rules apply, report a compile-time error about unserializable field in class.

+### Auto-discovering serializers for standard library types

+Serializers located at `kotlinx.serialization.builtins` package can be automatically discovered by plugin, when there are no ambiguity – for given `T`, there is only one `KSerializer<T>`.
+Generic arguments of `T` are not taken into account.
+Currently, this package contains serializers for following types: `Array, (Mutable)List, ArrayList, (Mutable)Set, LinkedHashSet, (Mutable)Map, LinkedHashMap, Pair, Triple`; all primitive types.
+User-defined libraries can also make additions to this package, but use it carefullty and wisely.

 ### Tuning generated code